strdr4605/TUM-NP-labs/lab2/README.md

 ### Build

-Clean project, then compile the contents of server folder using babel, places the output into dist folder created by babel, besides this also gives the [source maps](http://www.mattzeunert.com/2016/02/14/how-do-source-maps-work.html) that are used for debugging purposes
+Clean project, then compile the contents of source folder using babel, places the output into dist folder created by babel, besides this also gives the [source maps](http://www.mattzeunert.com/2016/02/14/how-do-source-maps-work.html) that are used for debugging purposes

 ```sh
 $ npm run build
 ```

-### Start server using production build
+### Start source using production build

-This will call the **build** command will start the server using production build
+This will call the **build** command will start the source using production build

 ```sh
 $ npm run production
 ```

-## More Info

-### Author

-Spatari Stanislav

-### License

-This project is licensed under the MIT License